ekcomputer/AcousticDoppler/README.md

 Written on a moving boat in the Peace-Athabasca Delta.

     A script to pull data and metadata from a RiverSurveyorLive Matlab export and write them to an excel file.
-Prompts user input to select directory containing the .mat files exported from River Surveyor Live.
-    It is necessary to export the day's files from RSL (ctrl + t, Matlab export all).
-If you set usesummfile equal to 1, then you must export the summary file from
-    RSL.  (ctrl + s), make sure all are highlighed red (default), and save as ascii.
+Used to semi-automatically perform quality control on bathymetry and discharge data.
+Prompts user input to select directory (typically named by the day's date, or following day's date if duration exceeds midnight UTC).
+It is necessary to export the day's files from River Surveryor Live (RSL, ctrl + t, Matlab export all).
+If you set usesummfile equal to 1, then you must export the summary file from RS.  (ctrl + s), make sure all are highlighed red (default), and save as ascii.
 The file name
-    doesn't matter, but the extension must be .dis.
-This script supports multiple .dis input files if you are limited by RAM and have to export these files in multiple batches.
-    Output QC file appears in this directory.
+    doesn't matter, but the extension must be .dis Output QC file appears in this directory.

+    Additional, detailed instructions can be found in the attached spreadsheet "HowToUse.xlsx".

 ## *Requirements*
     Matlab 9.3 (R2017b) - may have slight incompatibilities with earlier